Pop psychology sells well.

 The Truth

-Albeit Eric Andersson is far more on the “nurture” side and he embraces the idea that training trumps everything, genes and personal predispositions likely play a major role as well.
+Albeit Ericsson leans into “nurture” and embraces the idea that training trumps everything, genes and personal predispositions likely play a major role as well.

 Priming says that exposure to one stimulus will later influence people’s perception, response, or behavior.

-A huge finding in psychology was that semantic priming, such as simple words, could prime behavior subliminally.
+It was an exciting discovery for psychology that semantic priming, such as simple words, could prime behavior subliminally.

 That opened up a lot of doors to several different kinds of possible behavior manipulation and, of course, drew a lot of attention: the original paper by Bargh et al. has been cited thousands of times.